OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-072.md

 ## Psalm 72:20

-> The prayers of David the son of Jesse are ended.
+> The prayers of David the son of Jesse are at an end.